vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 cse check --config config.yaml --check-install
 ```

-The validty of a CSE config file can also be checked using this command.
+The validity of a CSE config file can also be checked using this command.
 ```sh
 cse check --config config.yaml
 ```